Domain-driven design for AI agents: a beginner-friendly guide

 For domain events, consider:

-• asyncio event patterns — if you're already async
+- asyncio event patterns β if you are already async

 Agent frameworks

-LangChain, LangGraph, Haystack, Semantic Kernel, LlamaIndex, AutoGen, Google ADK, smolagents, and CrewAI provide structure for modern agent workflows.
-Use them within your domain layer, but wrap them in your own interfaces.
-That way, swapping frameworks doesn't break your business logic.
+LangChain, LangGraph, Haystack, Semantic Kernel, LlamaIndex, AutoGen, Google ADK, smolagents, and CrewAI all provide structure for agent workflows.
+Use them in your application or infrastructure layer, and wrap them in interfaces your domain layer owns.
+Swapping frameworks then becomes a contained change.

 Testing

-One of DDD's biggest wins: your domain layer tests without the whole stack running.
+One practical payoff of DDD: the domain layer tests without the whole stack running.

-Your domain code should never require a live LLM to test.
-The LLM is an implementation detail—your tests validate business rules.
+Your domain code should never require a live LLM to run its tests.
+The LLM is an implementation detail.
+The tests validate business rules.

 Getting started checklist

-7. Wrap LLM outputs in schemas.
+- Wrap LLM outputs in schemas.
 Use Pydantic models to enforce contracts.
-Don't let free-form text leak into your domain.
+Free-form text should not leak into your domain.

-The golden rule: start with the domain, not the tech stack.
+The rule that actually matters: start with the domain, not the tech stack.
 Understand the business problem first.
 Model it explicitly.
-Then let the AI tooling serve that model—not the other way around.
+Then bring in the AI tooling to serve that model.